realgrm/toolbox-desktop-integration/README.md

 # How_it_works
 script install.py
+- Checks if a container is created.
+If it is:
-- Create a desktop file to trigger the update_desktop_files.py script
+>- Create a desktop file to trigger the update_desktop_files.py script
-- run the script update_desktop_files.py
+>- run the script update_desktop_files.py

 script update_desktop_files.py